HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _Source:_ Computed
  * _Field type:_ String
  * _WordPress Field Name:_ lxdb_application
  * _Explanation:_ This is the application name of the lexical database solution.
 It is assumed that the answers in this list will form a basic taxonomy of the applications being used for creating the Lexical databases.
-In the multiple choice options several were suggested: FLEx, Toolbox,
+In the multiple choice options several were suggested: FLEx, ToolBox, Lexus, TshwaneLex, etc
 * **FLEx Version**
  * _Source:_ Computed
  * _Field type:_ String (though this is digits in the form of 1.2.3)